-Minor Program Requirements
+Minimum Program Requirements

-Twenty-two semester credits in anthropology, including:
+Twenty-one semester credits including: